jasonacox/TinyLLM/README.md

 ## Run Local LLM

 To run a local LLM, you will need a server to run inference on the model.
-This project recommends two options: vLLM (see below) and llama-cpp-python (see [llmserver](./llmserver/)).
+This project recommends two options: vLLM (see below) and llama-cpp-python.
 Both provide a built-in OpenAI API compatible server.

 ### vLLM Server (Option 1)

 vLLM supports multiple simultaneous inference threads (session), automatically downloads the model and run wells in containers.
 Follow the details below to run vLLM.
 For GPUs with a compute capability of 6 or less (e.g. Pascal, GTX 1060) follow details [here](./vllm/) instead.

 ```bash